 - What equipment do you need for the project?
 What is the purpose of the material, and how much does it cost?

 - How often will the team have to meet again?
 Can this be planned so that critical milestones are hit?

-Along with the list of resources, when you think about how to help your Executive allocate resources on projects, you also need to think about how these resources play out during the project.
-For example, you should look at each element of the project, each task, and add your resources to that task.
+Along with the list of resources, when you think about how to help your Executive allocate resources on projects, you also need to consider how these resources play out during the project.
+For example, you should look at each element of the project and task and add your resources to that task.
 The detail should be this granular because there will be times when your resources are required for more than one part of the project and might also be needed on another part.
-This is called resource dependencies, and you will need to plan when and how your resources are allocated so that one part of the project isn’t delayed unnecessarily because it is dependant on a resource being used elsewhere.
+This is called resource dependencies, and you will need to plan when and how your resources are allocated so that one part of the project isn’t delayed unnecessarily because it depends on a resource being used elsewhere.

 Time is often one of the most crucial resources in any project, mainly if your Executive is involved and has to sign off the project milestones.
 So, it is also worthwhile creating a resource schedule for your Executive.
 This can be done on a calendar and shows how long each resource is needed and when it is required.
 There will always be conflicts over resources, primarily if you work in a small team, so this overview will give your Executive all the details they need to move resources around if the project stalls or there is a risk of it stalling.

 If you want to add value to your organisation and work as a strong Assistant to an Executive, understanding how projects are managed is key.
 With knowledge in the area of resource allocation, you will be able to support the initiatives of your Executive more effectively.

 Planning out projects, managing paperwork, and allocating resources are skills that have the power to set you apart from other Assistants.
 Take a step toward success and become versed in project management today; explore the Unrivalled Assistant Online Course for detailed information on reliably allocating resources for projects undertaken by Executives.